IainJackson90/pp4-holiday-dreams/README.md

   - Clear visually appealing landing page that is descriptive
   - All posts have are displayed with a big image that will catch the attention of a user
   - Nav bar clearly showing how many pages there are
-  - Can open a post and read it but can not comment or like it unless singed in
+  - Can open a post and read it but can not comment or like it unless signed in

 - Returning visitor

   - Will want to create an account
-  - Will post there own user posts
+  - Will post their own user posts
   - Will comment and like other users post
   - Will read a post or comment, like a blog on there spare time they have

 - Frequent user

-  - Will want to sing up for the newsletter and competition
+  - Will want to sign up for the newsletter and competition
   - Will use the blogs info to make a informed decision of their next holiday
   - Will be a user that likes to blog regularly

 ## Strategy

-This Web App is created to provide a community of holiday bloggers sharing all there experiences of there travels, other user will live some of these experiences trough reading other bloggers posts, as well create some of there own memories.
+This Web App is created to provide a community of holiday bloggers sharing all there experiences of there travels, Other users will live some of these experiences through reading other bloggers posts, as well create some of their own memories.

 In the grand scheme of connecting people that share the same interest in traveling